- Online Course Development

 D2L Course Template

-The Division of Digital Learning has created a course template to help you build your online and blended courses in D2L.
+The Department of Digital Learning has created a course template to help you build your online and blended courses in D2L.
 The course template is customizable and includes examples and suggestions on how to organize content.

 How is the template organized?